Predicting topological quantum phase transition from dynamics via multisite entanglement

 \subsection{Quench across the critical point}

-A sudden change of parameters under evolution, more popularly known as quantum quench or sudden quench turns out to be an important tool to study the non-equilibrium properties of the system under consideration.
+A sudden change in parameters under evolution, more popularly known as quantum quench or sudden quench turns out to be an important tool for studying the non-equilibrium properties of the system under consideration.
 It has been established that the ground state of the toric code is resilient to local perturbations.
-We consider a study in which the system is no more under equilibrium but actively undergoes evolution \cite{Fazio2009}.
+We consider a study in which the system is no longer at equilibrium and actively undergoes evolution \cite{Fazio2009}.

-To achieve the goal of mimicking equilibrium physics, especially the TQPT from the dynamical state, the initial state is chosen to be the ground state of $H_{NLTC}(\beta_0)$, i.e., at \(t=0\), \(|GS\rangle\) is taken as the initial state for dynamics.
+To achieve the goal of mimicking equilibrium physics, especially the TQPT from the dynamical state, the initial state is chosen to be the ground state of $H_{NLTC}(\beta_0)$; i.e., at \(t=0\), \(|GS\rangle\) is taken as the initial state for dynamics.
 After the sudden quench in which \(\beta_0\) is abruptly changed to \(\beta_1\), the system evolves according to the Hamiltonian $H_{NLTC}(\beta_1)$.

-To identify TQPT through evolution, we ensure that \(\beta_0\) and $\beta_1$ are either taken from the same phase or from a different phase \cite{Heylrev, heyl_original}.
-The evolved state takes the form as
+To identify TQPT through evolution, we ensure that \(\beta_0\) and $\beta_1$ are taken from either the same phase or different phases \cite{Heylrev, heyl_original}.
+The evolved state takes the form